Sorry, you need to enable JavaScript to visit this website.

 We are keen to increase our share of recycled food-grade plastics.
 But recycled food-grade plastics come in limited supply.
 The economics of plastic recycling are complex, but in nutshell, it’s cheaper today for plastic manufacturers to produce virgin plastics than it is to produce food-grade recycled plastics.
 Our plastic suppliers need to receive financial assurances to make the leap.

 Our CHF 1.5 billion investment in procuring recycled plastics aims to reverse that trend by making recycled food-grade plastic a more attractive financial proposition to suppliers – in hopes this will help to encourage the adoption of recyclable food-grade plastic in the industry.
+In addition, we have committed CHF 250 million in investments to reconfigure packaging lines in our factories.
+A further CHF 250 million in sustainability investments, including packaging, is managed by our venture fund providing catalytic capital to companies.

 What will be the focus of the sustainability fund and what is its investment horizon?